 - other public health measures, including control of infectious diseases.

-These approaches to vitamin A deficiency have had real successes, however, vitamin A deficiency remains a public health problem in many parts of the world.
+These approaches to VAD have had real successes.
+However, VAD remains a public health problem in many parts of the world.
 Target populations are sometimes missed with these interventions, especially in hard to reach areas.

-If proven to be efficacious and improve vitamin A status, Golden Rice has the potential to be an intervention that could be used to complement these proven vitamin A deficiency control approaches.
+If proven to be efficacious and improve vitamin A status, Golden Rice has the potential to be an intervention that could be used to complement these proven VAD control approaches.

 Because rice is widely produced and consumed, Golden Rice has the potential to reach many people, including those who do not have reliable access to or cannot afford other sources of vitamin A.

-Golden Rice is intended to be used in combination with existing approaches to overcome vitamin A deficiency, including eating foods that are naturally high in vitamin A or beta carotene, eating foods fortified with vitamin A, taking vitamin A supplements, and optimal breastfeeding practices.
+Golden Rice is intended to be used in combination with existing approaches to overcome VAD, including eating foods that are naturally high in vitamin A or beta-carotene, eating foods fortified with vitamin A, taking vitamin A supplements, and optimal breastfeeding practices.